kenxjy/kennethyue-dot-com/src/content/work/03-symes.md

 ## Conclusion

-In conclusion, developing the new CRM as a solo developer was a significant challenge, but using Firebase as a backend-as-a-service and the subsequent development shift allowed me to surpass our initial vision and create an all-encompassing system that can manage The Symes' operations from start to finish.
+In conclusion, developing the new CRM as a solo developer was a significant challenge, but using Firebase and the subsequent development shift allowed us to surpass our initial vision and create an all-encompassing system that can manage The Symes' operations from start to finish.